How to Best Organize S3 Structures for Efficient Ingestion

 Step 3: Move Files After Ingestion

-After successfully ingesting files, delete them or move them to a different folder or bucket that isn’t included in future ingestion scans.
+After successfully ingesting files, move them to a different folder or bucket that isn’t included in future ingestion scans.
 This reduces unnecessary scanning of already ingested files.